What do you need?

 • Here is a list of things you MUST bring on a trip.

 -Waders and fishing boots.
-You can either bring your own or rent some fairly cheap.
-I suggest renting at Western Rivers if you do rent.
+You can either bring your own or rent some fairly cheap from us.
+We get our rentals from Western Rivers so you are welcome to stop in and try things on first.

 -Valid and current Utah Fishing License.
 While you are grabbing your rental equipment or any other gear for the trip, you may as well grab your license at Western Rivers, too!